RiiConnect24/Wii-Guide/_pages/en_US/usbloadergx.md

 To play games, we recommend using an external hard drive for your Wii.
 Flash drives are not recommended, and may have varying results even between the same product.
 {: .notice--info}

 Make sure your USB drive is formatted as FAT32.
-Do not format it as other types such as exFAT or extFS. <br>You may also use NTFS or WBFS, but NTFS will only work with apps like USB Loader GX, and WBFS is an old format that can only store Wii games.
+Do not format it as other types such as exFAT or extFS. <br>You may also use NTFS or WBFS, but NTFS will only work with apps like USB Loader GX, and WBFS is an old filesystem that can only store Wii games.
 {: .notice--info}

 #### Instructions